Whiteknight/Rosella/winxed/nsandclasses.md

 function at runtime.
 Also, the function will be made into a static constant reference, so it cannot be assigned to a variable.

+The `using` and `using static` directives perform a lookup at runtime and store a reference to the subroutine into a variable with the same name.
+This is useful if you need to pass a Sub reference as data to another function.

 ## Namespace Object References

 ## Creating Classes